sk-saurabh/IntegrationTestWithSpock/README.md

 # IntegrationTestWithSpock
-Code to illustrate Integration Testing with Spock
+This repository shows how to use Spock for BDD style end to end tests.